Leonardo-Maserati/Hira_Kana_Kanji-Trainer/README.md

 1. Make sure you have Python 3 installed.

-2. Run the script: python jp_script_trainer.py
+2. Run the script: Hira_Kana_Kanji-Trainer

 3. Choose a mode from the menu and start typing the romaji.